emerywebster/emerywebster.github.io/_posts/2016-03-21-ux-principles.md

 categories: Design
 tags: learning development apis sketch
 ---
 I recently went through [Joel Marsh](http://thehipperelement.com/)'s _crash course_ on UX fundamentals.
-It's an extremely introductory, high-level guide...but still a useful and worthwhile exercise nonetheless.
+It's an extremely introductory, high-level guide...but definitely a useful and worthwhile exercise.

 As usual, I jotted some notes on certain concepts to revisit.
 Here are the main takeaways: